-With the pandemic having caused some difficult circumstances and disruption over the last few years, we're delighted in welcoming you (back) to campus as we commit to all teaching and learning in-person.
-We hope you're able to take advantage of everything that Imperial College and London has to offer.
+We are delighted in welcoming you (back) to campus and hope you're able to take advantage of everything that Imperial and London have to offer.

 The aeronautical engineering degree course is one of the most challenging engineering degrees in the country in terms of both breadth and depth.
 To get the most out of your course, as the continuing students will know, it is important to: